xli1224/stephenmcd.github.com/_posts/2014-08-21-pycon-apac-keynote-mezzanine.md

 ---

 This year I had the wonderful privilege of being invited to give a keynote speech at [PyCon APAC in Taiwan](https://tw.pycon.org/2014apac/).
+My thanks goes out to [Tzu-ping Chung](https://twitter.com/uranusjr), a Mezzanine contributor and the organising committee member whose idea it was to invite me to the conference in the first place.

 ### Abstract